truecharts/website/src/content/docs/blog/2023-04-14-common-porting-progress.md

 **Verbal Abuse**

-A much less okey subject is the fact multiple of our staff members have suffered verbal abuse of varying degrees.
+A much less okay subject is the fact multiple of our staff members have suffered verbal abuse of varying degrees.
 Some have even led to cases where platform (reddit, discord etc.) needed to step in to take action.
 While sometimes a staff response might seem a tad blunt or not to your liking, some of the things we've seen are completely and utterly unacceptable.
 We've a head moderator, JagrBombs if you've _any_ issue with a staff member.

 We've taken steps to prevent needlessly exposing our staff to this.
-One of which is limiting our presence within certain communitie on an as-needed basis.
+One of which is limiting our presence within certain communities on an as-needed basis.

 **Conclusion**